Non-ergodicity on SU(2) and SU(3) character varieties of the once-punctured torus: Introduction

 The theorem is proved by brute force.
 Knowing the explicit structure of $\X_\ell$ from work of Lawton \cite{La1, FlLa1} we computationally demonstrate that the conditions of KAM theory are satisfied.
 There are many subtle points to this computation which we highlight along the way.

+It is natural to ask if we can generalize this work to $\SU(n)$ for $n\geq 4$.
+Unfortunately, we lack a sufficient computational understanding of the character varieties in these more general cases to carry out our proof.

 The rest of the article is organized as follows.
-In Section 2 we review the moduli space of flat parabolic bundles from the point of view of character varieties.
-We give a complete survey of what is known in the cases we are interested in.
-In Section 3 we discuss the symplectic geometry of character varieties setting up the context where KAM theory can be employed.
-In Section 4 we give a complete treatment of Brown's theorem filling in a gap in his original proof.
-Section 5 concerns fixed points of the cat map (our choice of hyperbolic element of the mapping class group) in preparation for the proof of our main theorem.
-In Section 6, we first illustrate the proof of our main theorem in the context of Brown's theorem.
+In Section \ref{sec-2} we review the moduli space of flat parabolic bundles from the point of view of character varieties.
+In Section \ref{sec-3} we discuss the symplectic geometry of character varieties setting up the context where KAM theory can be employed.
+In Section \ref{sec-4} we give a complete treatment of Brown's theorem filling in a gap in his original proof.
+This is accomplished by invoking a theorem of R\"ussmann to make up for the gap.
+Section \ref{sec-5} concerns fixed points of the cat map (our choice of hyperbolic element of the mapping class group) in preparation for the proof of our main theorem.
+In Section \ref{sec-6}, we first illustrate the proof of our main theorem in the context of Brown's theorem.
 This allows the reader to ``warm up'' to the ideas that will be used to prove our main theorem (which is significantly more complicated).
-Thereafter, we prove the main theorem, outsourcing computations to {\it Mathematica} notebooks we have made public on GitHub.
+Thereafter, we prove the main theorem, outsourcing computations to {\it Mathematica} notebooks we have made public on GitHub\footnote{\url{https://github.com/seanlawton/Non-ergodicity-on-SU-2-and-SU-3-character-varieties-of-the-once-punctured-torus}}.
 The computations depend on precise formulations from KAM theory in the context of symplectomorphisms.
 As these formulations are not explicitly in the literature, we put them in Appendices \ref{appa} and \ref{appb}.